Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-In fact, 17% of the 187 SEOs we surveyed say they only use free SEO tools:
+If you being skeptical about using a free SEO tool, check out the results of our survey – 17% of the 187 SEOs we surveyed say they only use free SEO tools.

 Along those lines, we’ve only included tools that are 100% free below.
 Some of those free plans are limited—for example, you only get 10 searches per month in Moz Keyword Explorer using the free account—but you can access those free searches on an ongoing basis without ever paying a dime.

 Tools with free trials only were excluded from the list.

 Here are the best, 100% free SEO tools, each recommended by professional SEOs, all listed in alphabetical order.

 If you want to understand how your visitors are behaving on your landing pages, there are several on-page events and metrics you can track from Google Analytics 4 and Google Search Console that will help: